vicharak-in/vicharak-docs/source/vicharak_sbcs/vaaman/vaaman-accessories/accessory-wifi-antenna.rst

    :align: center

 Vicharak Vaaman comes with a Wi-Fi and Bluetooth antenna.
 The antenna is connected to the board via a U.FL connector.
-The antenna is a 2.4 GHz antenna and is compatible with 802.11 b/g/n Wi-Fi and Bluetooth 4.
+The antenna is a bluetooth 2.4GHz and wifi 2.4Ghz, 5GHz, 5.8Ghz antenna and is compatible with 802.11 b/g/n Wi-Fi and Bluetooth 5/5.2.